 Growth in the number of luxury homes sales (individual units) by market type, 2013 - 2014

-That said, some markets still have significant growth ahead of them to return to normal levels.
+That said, some housing markets still have significant growth ahead of them to return to normal levels.
 “Our luxury market is just starting to recover,” says Laura O’Conner of Trails West Real Estate in Whitefish, Montana, a prime ski and outdoor recreational destination.
 “We tend to run a year or more behind urban markets.”